yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

     `dynamodb:ReturnConsumedCapacity`

 Read operations:
-    `GetItem`, `BatchGetItem` (up to 100 items and max 16MB), Use `ProjectionExpression` to return only selected attributes Query - max 1MB per call,
+    `GetItem`, `BatchGetItem` (up to 100 items and max 16MB)
+    Use `ProjectionExpression` to return only selected attributes
+    **Query** - max 1MB per call
         results are always sorted by Sort Key.
-Reverse by setting `ScanIndexForward` Scan - max 1MB per, can scan only one partition at a time can configure parallel scans by logically dividing a table or index
+Reverse by setting `ScanIndexForward`
+    **Scan** - max 1MB per, can scan only one partition at a time
+        can configure parallel scans by logically dividing a table or index
 - No strongly consistent reads on GSI
 - Can delete GSI any time, cannot delete LSI